EBIT Calculator

 Step 2.
 Subtract the costs of goods sold.

-In the case of retail companies, COGS is simply the purchase costs of all products the company sold in a given period.
+In the case of retail companies, COGS is simply the purchase costs of all products the company sells in a given period.

 Step 3.
 Subtract the operating profits

-Operating profits may include employee salaries, rental costs, advertising expenses, etc. It's important to remember to skip interests and tax expenses.
+Operating profits may include employee salaries, rental costs, advertising expenses, etc. It's important to remember to skip interest and tax expenses.

 Applications of EBIT